scrptktty/what-is-sinatra-v-000/README.md

 Sinatra is considered a _light weight_ framework where the responsibility of app structure and communication falls solely on the developer.
 Sinatra doesn't give you a lot to get started with.
 There is no way to auto-generate files and directories, no way for the app to make assumptions about routes, or "Sinatra magic".

 Because of this, working with Sinatra allows you to dive in deep with the major concepts of MVC.
 You are required to manually set up routes and connect them to other pieces of your application.
 Without this manual setup, your application does not automatically know how to communicate with your database, or what HTML files to load in the browser.
 And even more importantly, without a manual setup, you lose connection to the major components of a web application, and in particular, all the moving pieces of MVC, a system for building web applications that governs 90% of the worlds' apps.

+So introduce yourself to Sinatra.
+Get to know him, and get to know him well, because the better your foundation, the more you'll be able to get to know (and like) Rails.

 ## The Sinatra DSL